 A few note for Sweet Potato and Chickpea Curry

 - I used swiss chard in this dish mostly because I had it on hand.
-You could use frozen green peas (use about 1-1/2 cups and toss them in at the same time as I do the chard).
+You could use frozen green peas (use about 1-½ cups and toss them in at the very end, just as the sweet potatoes are getting tender.
+Green peas will only need a few minutes to heat up).
 Or you could use spinach, toss it in just as the potatoes are becoming tender and toss it until it wilts (add 2 generous handfuls)

 - Black mustard seeds are not the same as yellow mustard seeds.
 They are pungent and earthy.
 I honestly don't know of a good substitute.
 They add a tangy, peppery spice to the dish.
 I've come across a few different resources that recommend yellow mustard seeds in their place.
 In my opinion, if you don't have black or brown mustard seeds, just leave this out.
 A good curry powder likely has a bit in there already.
 Of course if you want to give it a try with yellow mustard seeds, go ahead and let me know how it goes.
 Black mustard seeds are usually available in good international grocery stores.
 I find mine at the Bulk Barn.
 Or you can order here.